bji219/dep_bji219_site/research.markdown

 ![ctwmask](/assets/Images/Research/ct_axial_mask.png)

 Once the mask is complete, we applied a quadratic tetrahedral mesh using another Materialise software, 3-Matic.
-The mesh is ported back into Mimics for material assigment, which is where the dual-zone model comes into play.
+The mesh is ported back into Mimics for material assigment, where elements are assigned a Young's Modulus based on the underlying [Hounsfield Unit](https://en.wikipedia.org/wiki/Hounsfield_scale) from the CT scan.

-Using Matlab, we created the dual-zone material
+#### Dual-Zone Material Assigment
+The mesh material properties are exported as a text file and processed in Matlab with a custom function to implement the dual-zone material assignment.
+This dual-zone method includes a soft-callus modulus to assign a low stiffness to callus material and a density-cutoff to delineate the difference between the soft-callus material and cortical bone material.
+In order to determine the best combination of soft-callus modulus and density-cutoff, a large-scale optimization was performed on the Lehigh Unversity High Performance Computing center [(HPC)](https://lts.lehigh.edu/services/high-performance-computing-hpc-research-computing).
+The soft-callus region was assigned a Young's Modulus discretely from 0.5, 5, 50, and 500 MPa (mega-Pascals), and the density cutoff was swept from 0-1500 mgHA/cc in increments of 100.
+Using a bash script hosted on the HPC, each combination of modulus and cutoff were testsed as a simulation in ANSYS workbench.
+This lead to a total of 2,363 ANSYS siimulations (including refinement points).
+The optimized combinations of modulus and cutoff are shown below.

 *Optimized Material Assignment Laws:*